gijs/applitude/index.md

 ![applitude demo application editor](demo_ide.png)

 Then, as soon as you hit save, Objectice C code is generated for `demo.app`.
 The generated code is small and tidied up by making use of runtime components wherever possible.
 Have a look at [InventorDetailViewController](https://github.com/ralfebert/applitude/blob/master/examples/demo/Generated/InventorDetailViewController.m) for an example of the kind of code generated for applitude apps.
-As code style is a matter of taste, things might be different for you, but for me, this code is in no way different than what I would write without using a DSL.

 Last but not least, the runtime components utilized by the generated code are not tied to the DSL at all and you can utilize them in hand-written code as well; the DSL just adds a very convenient layer on top.
 But why write boring code by hand if you can express it using a more appropriate language?

 ## Ok, where is the catch?

 The project is work in progress.
-You will encounter bugs and missing documentation and mostly you will need to help yourself there. applitude is not for building iPhone apps the lazy way, you will need to have good knowledge of iPhone development in Objective C and some knowledge of building DSLs with Eclipse Xtext to put this tool to use.
+Things will change without prior notice, you will encounter bugs and missing documentation and mostly you will need to help yourself. applitude is not for building iPhone apps the lazy way, you will need to have good knowledge of iPhone development in Objective C and some knowledge of building DSLs with Eclipse Xtext to put this tool to use.

 ## Getting started